-A very tasty and speedy frittata recipe, filling and great to use up vegetables leftovers.
+A very tasty and speedy potatoes and rocket frittata recipe, filling and great to use up vegetables leftovers.
 For this recipe, I used some “rocket, watercress and spinach” leftover salad leaves and some steamed potatoes that I had left from the day before.

 This frittata is filling, and great both as a main or as a starter.
 You can also eat cold, and it’s great for a buffet too.